-Power of District or Magistrate's Court to refuse order where High Court proceedings more convenient
+Power of Family Court to refuse order where High Court proceedings more convenient

-- 76. --(1) If in the opinion of the District Court or the Magistrate's Court the matters in question between the parties or any of them would be more conveniently dealt with by the High Court, the District Court or the Magistrate's Court may refuse to make an order and in that case there shall be no appeal from its decision. - (2) The High Court or a Judge thereof shall have power, by order in any proceedings in the High Court relating to or comprising the same subject-matter as the application refused or any part thereof under subsection (1), to direct the District Court or the Magistrate's Court to rehear or determine the same.
+76.-(1) If in the opinion of the Family Court the matters in question between the parties or any of them would be more conveniently dealt with by the High Court, the Family Court may refuse to make an order and in that case there shall be no appeal from its decision.

+(2) The High Court or a Judge thereof shall have power, by order in any proceedings in the High Court relating to or comprising the same subject-matter as the application refused or any part thereof under subsection (1), to direct the Family Court to rehear or determine the same.